 - Ensuring access to course materials in alternative formats (e.g. Braille)

 - Providing non-specialist support workers (e.g. note-takers, readers, library assistants)

 - Mentoring support for students with mental health difficulties and conditions on the autistic spectrum.

 We support all QMUL students: full-time, part-time, undergraduate, postgraduate, UK and international at all campuses and all sites.
 We also offer training for staff, please contact us for information.

 The DDS is based on the third floor of the Francis Bancroft Building at the Mile End Campus (Francis Bancroft Building, room 3.06).

-If you think that we might be able to support you, please do not hesitate to contact us via email.
+If you think that we might be able to support you, please do not hesitate to contact the Disability and Dyslexia via email.